JULIELab/jsyncc/README.md

 # JSynCC

-This is the software to create the Jena Synthetic Clinical Corpus.
+This is the software to create the **Jena Synthetic Clinical Corpus**.

 ## Installation and Reproduction of Results